Cdaprod/Cdaprod/README.md

 ---

 <div align="center">
   <i>I design, implement, and analyze multifaceted cybersecurity infrastructures, ensuring confidentiality, integrity, and ethics.
-Driven by a passion for cybersecurity, I craft efficient and autonomous solutions to enhance an organization's security.</i>
+Driven by a passion for cybersecurity, I craft efficient and autonomous solutions to enhance an organization's security, and one day obtain a degree in computer sciences and Security.</i>
 </div>

 ---